iesahin/xvc/README.md

 ## ⌛ When to use xvc?

-- Machine Learning Engineers: When you manage large quantities of _unstructured_ data, like images, documents, audio files.
+- **Machine Learning Engineers**: When you manage large quantities of _unstructured_ data, like images, documents, audio files.
 When you create data pipelines on top of this data and want to run these pipelines when the data, code or other dependencies change.
-- Data Engineers: When you want to version data files, and want to track versions across datasets.
+- **Data Engineers**: When you want to version data files, and want to track versions across datasets.
 When you have to provide this data in multiple remote locations, like S3 or local files.
-- Data Scientists: When you want to track which subset of the data you're working with, and how it changes by your operations.
+- **Data Scientists**: When you want to track which subset of the data you're working with, and how it changes by your operations.
-- Software Engineers: When you have binary artifacts that you use as dependencies and would like to have a `make` alternative that considers _content changes_ rather than timestamps.
+- **Software Engineers**: When you have binary artifacts that you use as dependencies and would like to have a `make` alternative that considers _content changes_ rather than timestamps.
-- Everyone: When you have photo, audio, document files to backup on Git, but don't want to copy that huge data to all Git clones.
-When you want to run a command when any member of these files change.
+- **Everyone**: When you have photo, audio, media, document files to backup on Git, but don't want to copy that huge data to all Git clones.
+When you want to run a command when any of these files change.

 ## ✳️ What is xvc for?